s-yata/darts-clone/doc/en/ClassInterface.md

 `open()` reads an array of units from the specified file.
 And if it goes well, the old array will be freed and replaced with the new array read from the file. `offset` specifies the number of bytes to be skipped before reading an array. `size` specifies the number of bytes to be read from the file.
 If the `size` is `0`, the whole file will be read.

 open() returns 0 iff the operation succeeds.
-Otherwise, it returns a non-zero value or throws a <Darts::Exception>.
+Otherwise, it returns a non-zero value or throws a Darts::Exception.
 The exception is thrown when and only when a memory allocation fails.

 ### Save Dictionary